 There are some things you can't raise as a complaint, these include:

-- a request for information or an explanation of a policy or practice, these are handled as enquiries
+- a request for information or an explanation of a Council policy or practice

-- requests for compensation from the council (including matters which are in the hands of the council's insurers)
+- a request for compensation from the Council (including matters which are in the hands of the council’s insurers)

 - issues that are in court or have already been heard by a court or a tribunal

-- a disagreement with a decision where a formal route of appeal exists (eg council tax or planning) these should be progressed through the relevant appeal route
+- a disagreement with a decision where a statutory right of appeal exists (e.g. council tax or planning).
+These should be progressed through the relevant appeal route